gkindel/okjs/readme.md

 * `.test(msg, fn)`

     Defines a group of test assertions.
-Groups are guarantedd to be executed sequentially.
+Groups are guaranteed to be executed sequentially.
 Asynchronous callbacks and events will block the test until resolved either by firing or by timing out.
 All other okjs statments must be done within a test group.
 Tests are queued until unit.start() is called.